 |Image: Oregon State University Professional and Continuing Education|

 You have worked to establish your federal government contract business contacts.
 You have developed your company infrastructure and processes to accommodate the Federal Acquisition Regulation.
 Your company has effectively marketed and teamed on a prospective program.
 A proposal has been carefully prepared and submitted to the contracting officer.
 You have been selected as the apparent winner and you are ready for the next phase on the government contracting process - the negotiation.
 This article assumes that your are in the federal government services contracting business, that you plan to price your services at an hourly rate and sell them by labor categories with professional job descriptions to perform the government's statement of work and bill by the hour.
 This article also assumes that you are not contracting under FAR Part 12, "Commercial Contracting".

-Unlike commercial business, the vast majority of federal government contracts are subject to negotiation.
-Even in competitive procurements, the government may award a contract based on best value (a combination of technical, cost and other factors) not necessarily to the lowest price bidder.
+Unlike commercial business, many federal government contracts are subject to negotiation.
+The government may award a contract based on best value (a combination of technical, cost and other factors) not necessarily to the lowest price bidder.
 The final price paid by the government is then subject to negotiation.
 Under General Services Administration (GSA) Schedules and Indefinite Delivery/Indefinate Quantity (IDIQ) Contracts, terms and conditions and labor hour pricing are agreed upon in advance but individual delivery orders are negotiated separately regarding the labor hours, material and travel cost necessary to complete a discrete scope of work.
 Cost Plus and Time and Material contracts are also negotiated procurements on many occasions.
 Only small, fixed price purchase orders and items purchased under FAR Part 12, "Commercial Contracting", are awarded solely on the basis of price.

 This document will address contract negotiations under three (3) different business scenarios: